Covenant (Morbid Angel album): Release and promotion

 Morbid Angel's label Giant Records (and its parent company Warner Bros.
 Records) devoted promotional resources to the album, commissioning two music videos for the tracks "Rapture" and "God of Emptiness", both directed by Tony Kunewalder.
 David Vincent explained in an interview that "Those were the times when labels were still living the high life and they thought nothing of spending too much money on good videos".
 Further, "They were connected to each other, although shot six months apart and we had the same director for both of them named Tony Kunewalder.
 He was a very artistic guy that wasn't into metal at all but he was a pleasure to work with.
-The weirdest part is that soon after the God Of Emptiness shooting, he died in a fire on a set of another video soon afterwards so it means that was one of the last thing he ever did."
+The weirdest part is that soon after the God Of Emptiness shooting, he died in a fire on a set of another video soon afterwards so it means that was one of the last things he ever did."
 These music videos received heavy rotation on MTV, particularly on the network's heavy metal-oriented program Headbangers Ball.
 The video for 'Rapture' premiered on Headbangers Ball and was followed by a video interview with David Vincent.
 The music video for "God of Emptiness" was also featured on the series Beavis and Butt-head.
 According to Nielsen Soundscan, Covenant went on to sell over 150,000 copies in the United States alone.

 In November 2013, in commemoration of its 20th anniversary, the album was remastered and reissued by Earache in a "Full Dynamic Range" edition on CD and vinyl.